open-telemetry/opentelemetry-specification/specification/package-layout.md

 ## API Package
 Here is a proposed generic package structure for OpenTelemetry API package.

+### `/context`

+This directory describes the API that provides in-process context propagation.

 ### `/metrics`

 This directory describes the Metrics API that can be used to record application metrics.